Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Comparison to related work

-showing that the conditional minimax risk is lower bounded by a constant multiple of the population minimax risk.
-This lower bound holds for each of the examples in Sections~\ref{sec:simple-master-lemmas}--\ref{sec:assouad}; lower bounds on the $\diffp$-private population minimax~\eqref{eqn:minimax-risk-optimal} risk are strictly stronger than lower bounds on the conditional minimax risk. \\
+so the conditional minimax risk is lower bounded by a constant multiple of the population minimax risk.
+This lower bound holds for each of the examples in Sections~\ref{sec:simple-master-lemmas}--\ref{sec:assouad}; lower bounds on the $\diffp$-private population minimax risk~\eqref{eqn:minimax-risk-optimal} are stronger than lower bounds on the conditional minimax risk.